bibimoni/Online-judge/src/Services/contest/implementation.md

 - `EvalStatus` (enum: PENDING, JUDGING, FINISHED)
 - `Ignored` (bool)
 - `Updated At` (time.Time)
-- `RejudgeWindowEnd` (time.Time, the time to rejudge, after this the scoreboard will be finalized)

 ### ScoreboardSnapshot (new)
 - `ContestID` (reference to Contest)